Formal extension of noncommutative tensor-triangular support varieties: Applications to stable categories of finite tensor categories

 The {\it{categorical center}} $C^\bullet \subseteq R^\bullet$ was introduced in \cite{NVY3}, and is defined as the subalgebra of $R^\bullet$ generated by homogeneous elements $g: \unit \to \Sigma^i \unit$ such that the diagrams

 commute for all simple objects $A$.

 By composing shifts of morphisms as in \cite[Section 1.3]{NVY3}, there is a canonical action of the categorical center $C^\bullet$ on each algebra $\Hom^\bullet(A,A) := \bigoplus_{i \geq 0} \Hom_{\bK^c} (A, \Sigma^i A).$ We say that $\bK^c$ satisfies the {\it{weak finite generation condition}}, or (wfg) condition, if each $\Hom^\bullet(A,A)$ is finitely-generated as a $C^\bullet$ module.
-It would be a consequence of the Etingof--Ostrik conjecture (see \cite{EO2004}) that $\bK^c=\ul{\bC}$ would satisfy the (wfg) condition, for each finite tensor category $\bC$ (see \cite[Section 1.5]{NVY3}).
+It would be a consequence of the Etingof--Ostrik finite-generation conjecture (see \cite{EO2004}, originally posed as a question by Friedlander and Suslin in \cite{FriedlanderSuslin1997}) that $\bK^c=\ul{\bC}$ would satisfy the (wfg) condition, for each finite tensor category $\bC$ (see \cite[Section 1.5]{NVY3}).

 We have the {\it central cohomological support} defined by

 where $I(A)$ is the annihilator ideal of $\Hom^\bullet(A,A)$ in $C^\bullet$.
 The central cohomological support is a support datum (see \cite[Proposition 6.1.1]{NVY3}).
 As long as $\bK^c$ satisfies the (wfg) condition, the central cohomological support is faithful, see the discussion in \cite[Corollary 7.1.3]{NVY3}, which uses the result \cite[Corollary 4.2]{BPW2021} that connects dimension of a support variety with the complexity of the module.